DongzeHE/scpca-docs/docs/merged_objects.md

 logcounts(merged_sce) # combined logcounts matrix
 ```

-Column names are cell barcode sequences prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`, and row names are Ensembl gene IDs.
+Column names are cell barcode sequences prefixed with the originating library ID, e.g. `SCPCL000000-{barcode}`, and row names are Ensembl gene IDs.
 These names can be accessed with the following R code:

 ```r